Hammersmith Ghost murder case: Trial of Francis Smith

 Smith was tried for willful murder.
 The deceased's wife, Mrs. Fulbrooke, stated that she had warned him to cover his white clothing with a greatcoat, as he had already been mistaken for the ghost on a previous occasion.

 Millwood's sister testified that although Smith had called on her brother to stop or he would shoot, Smith fired the gun almost immediately.
 Despite a number of declarations of Smith's good character, the chief judge, Lord Chief Baron Sir Archibald Macdonald, advised the jury that malice was not required of murder – merely an intent to kill:

 The Lord Chief Baron observed that Smith had neither acted in self-defence nor shot Millwood by accident; he had not been provoked by the supposed apparition nor had he attempted to apprehend it.
 Millwood had not committed any offence to justify being shot, and even if the supposed ghost had been shot, it would not have been acceptable, as frightening people while pretending to be a ghost was not a serious felony, but a far less serious misdemeanour, meriting only a small fine.
 The judge closed his remarks by reminding the jury that the previous good character of the accused meant nothing in this case.
 Macdonald directed the jury to find the accused guilty of murder if they believed the facts presented by the witnesses.
 After considering for an hour, the jury returned a verdict of manslaughter.
 Macdonald informed the jury that "the Court could not receive such a verdict", and that they must either find Smith guilty of murder, or acquit him; that Smith believed Millwood was a ghost was irrelevant.
 The jury then returned with a verdict of guilty.
 After passing the customary sentence of death, Macdonald said that he intended to report the case to the King, who had the power to commute the sentence.
-The initial sentence of hanging and dissection was commuted to a year's hard labour.
+The initial sentence of hanging, drawing and quartering was commuted to a year's hard labour.

 The huge publicity given to the case persuaded the true culprit to come forward: John Graham, an elderly shoemaker, had been pretending to be a ghost by using a white sheet to frighten his apprentice, who had been scaring Graham's children with ghost stories.
 There is no record of Graham ever being punished.